 The goal here isn't to develop visual aesthetics ignorant of context, but rather independent of any single context.

 By exploring design and layout concurrently, there is more opportunity for them to influence one another and evolve together, as opposed to the UI designer simply coloring in the wireframes.
 Once wireframes get to the point where they've described as much as they need to, and we can begin validating and revising things in a more realistic context: interactive wireframes/low-fidelity HTML prototypes.
-As both style and low-fi prototype evolve, they can ultimately be woven together with confidence into a more holistic, higher fidelity prototype.
+As both style and low-fi prototypes evolve, they can ultimately be woven together with confidence into a more holistic, higher fidelity prototype.
 Now, with all elements in full context, its a great time to refine, tweak and refine a little more.
 Ta-da...No sign-off on a static PSD required!

 This process has worked well for us on some large enterprise projects, but what about for something smaller—for example, a standalone mobile site?
 In that case, a lot of what's described above might be overkill.
 It's unlikely that we'll need highly detailed wireframes.
 Instead we might dedicate more time to sketching out task flows or interface states.
 Then we can move directly into HTML prototypes.
 We might also skip the style prototypes in favor of doing all of the style exploration, iteration, and refining in context on the primary prototype.